practicalR/didactic-adventure/content/about.md

 ---
-title: "About"
 aliases:
 - about-us
 - contact
-author: "DJ Forbes"
+author: "D.J.
+Forbes"
-description: "About Practical R"
 date: 2019-12-07T14:38-05:00
 publishdate: 2019-12-07T14:38-05:00
-categories: ["About"]
-tags: ["R Markdown", "R", "About", "Practical R"]
+description: "About Practical R"
+title: About
 slug: "about-practical-r"
-output:
-  blogdown::html_page:
-    toc: true
+tags: ["About", "Practical R"]
 ---

 # Practical R

 Practical R, the blog, is built using Hugo, an open source static site generator available under the [Apache Licence 2.0.](https://github.com/gohugoio/hugo/blob/master/LICENSE).
 Hugo provides the ability to combine Markdown, R Markdown and HTML content files and uses shortcodes for adding rich content.
 This lets me focus on the content, not the blog.

 Websites built with Hugo are extremely fast, secure and can be deployed anywhere.

 Learn more or contribute on [GitHub](https://github.com/gohugoio).